Loekiboy/Link_web_extension/README.md

 # Link Web Extension

-Een browserextensie die automatisch alle URL's in platte tekst op websites klikbaar maakt.
+A browser extension that automatically converts plain-text URLs on websites into clickable links.

-## Functies
+## Features

-- Detecteert automatisch URL's in platte tekst op webpagina's
+- Automatically detects plain-text URLs on webpages
-- Converteert gevonden URL's naar klikbare links
+- Converts detected URLs into clickable anchors
-- Ondersteunt http://, https://, ftp:// en www.
-URL's
+- Supports http://, https://, ftp://, and www. patterns
-- Werkt met dynamische content die na het laden wordt toegevoegd
+- Works with dynamic content injected after page load
-- Lichtgewicht en efficiënt
+- Lightweight and efficient

-## Installatie
+## Installation

-### Chrome/Edge
+### Chrome / Edge

-1. Download of clone deze repository
+1. Download or clone this repository.
-2. Open Chrome/Edge en ga naar `chrome://extensions/` (of `edge://extensions/`)
+2. Open Chrome or Edge and browse to `chrome://extensions/` (or `edge://extensions/`).
-3. Schakel "Ontwikkelaarsmodus" in (rechtsboven)
+3. Enable **Developer mode** (top-right corner).
-4. Klik op "Uitgepakte extensie laden"
+4. Click **Load unpacked**.
-5. Selecteer de map met de extensiebestanden
+5. Select the folder containing these extension files.

 ### Firefox

-1. Download of clone deze repository
+1. Download or clone this repository.
-2. Open Firefox en ga naar `about:debugging`
+2. Open Firefox and navigate to `about:debugging`.
-3. Klik op "Deze Firefox"
+3. Click **This Firefox**.
-4. Klik op "Tijdelijke add-on laden"
+4. Click **Load Temporary Add-on**.
-5. Selecteer het `manifest.json` bestand uit de extensiemap
+5. Select the `manifest.json` file from the extension directory.

-## Gebruik
+## Usage

-Na installatie werkt de extensie automatisch op alle websites.
-URL's in platte tekst worden automatisch gedetecteerd en omgezet in klikbare links.
+After installation the extension works automatically on every site you visit.
+Plain-text URLs are detected and turned into clickable links without requiring any interaction.

-Voorbeelden van URL's die worden gedetecteerd:
+Examples of URLs that are recognized:
 - `https://www.example.com`
 - `http://example.com/path`
 - `www.example.com`
 - `ftp://files.example.com`

-## Technische details
+## Technical details

-De extensie bestaat uit:
+The extension consists of:
-- `manifest.json` - Extensie configuratie
+- `manifest.json` – Extension configuration
-- `content.js` - Hoofdscript dat URL's detecteert en omzet
+- `content.js` – Script that detects and transforms URLs
-- `styles.css` - Styling voor de gegenereerde links
+- `styles.css` – Styling applied to generated links
-- `icons/` - Extensie iconen
+- `icons/` – Extension icons

-## Licentie
+## License

 MIT